salonbooking/salonbooking/readme.txt

 * Staff user role

-You can give access to the back-end to your salon’s staff limiting them to manage only the booking and calendar settings pages using the custom “Salon staff” user role.
+You can give access to the back-end to your salonâ€™s staff limiting them to manage only the booking and calendar settings pages using the custom â€œSalon staffâ€ user role.

 * Intuitive bookings calendar